Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 what is APL function of node js. what is default scope of node js. what is eventemitter in node js?
-Node js, callback, event loop, emitter, sys..asyn.. await, logical questions based on node js and Java script .
-.
-How node js handle concurrency as it is single threaded?

 How node js handle child thread request. node js is single threaded?how node js handle multiple request basically they ask about architecture of node js? how node works, module types , dot env , command used for requiring library in a project, rejex in details , api types in node in detail etc